Consumption-Based Services at International Airport

 They needed the ability to aggregate all consumption events for every aircraft from every airline—capturing everything aircraft consume from the moment the plane lands until it departs.
 And, they needed the ability to integrate all of these events into a single session, bound to a specific airline and aircraft, which could map to one billable invoice with total accuracy and transparency.

-Working with DigitalRoute, the airport overhauled its data and billing infrastructure, creating a flexible platform for tracking session-based consumption across all its airline customers.
+Working with DigitalRoute, the airport overhauled its data and billing infrastructure, creating a flexible Usage Data Platform for tracking session-based consumption across all its airline customers.
 With the new, more granular session-handling intelligence, the airport can now track a broad range of services consumed by each aircraft, capturing landing, parking, takeoff, and all services used in between.
 After each plane takes off, the platform automatically calculates all chargeable events,

 With the more advanced, fine-grained session-handling processes in place, the airport can now run its business much more effectively.
 They can transparently provide granular pay-per-use products and services, increasing revenues while giving their airline customers a wider range of options.
 At the same time, by fully automating consumption-to-cash business processes, the airport dramatically